 There are two mode in our system, herding mode and searching mode.
-The most important information for mode switching is whether there is ground robot in the visual field of down-sight camera.
-If there is no target in down-sight scope, the system will be kept in searching mode, otherwise in herding mode.
+The most important information for determining a mode is whether there is ground robot in the visual field of down-sight camera.
+If there is no target in down-sight scope, the system will be in searching mode, otherwise in herding mode.

-In the searching mode, the top priority is to find target and hover over it.
-Once the target enter the scope of down-sight camera, searching mode is finished and herding mode structure described above will be operated.
+In the initial stage, the top priority is to find target and hover above it.
+Once the target enter the scope of down-sight camera, initial stage is finished and normal structure described above can be used.

-In the searching mode we use the forward-sight camera to achieve a wide scope.
+In this stage we use the forward-sight camera to achieve a wide scope.
 When the target is found, the UAV will approach the ground robot.
 As long as UAV is close enough, the ground robot will appear in the coordinate of down-sight camera and then herding mode begins.